 During his 36 years as a professional, Thomas served in the German Air Force, traveled the world, pioneered a German market for recycled Levis 501 American denim jeans, introduced an international brand to a global FMCG industry, and supported the growth of a Los Angeles bank.

-When he isn't creating positive change for people, the planet and profit, Thomas can be found on the trails, bike paths, and waters of Los Angeles pursuing his other passions for endurance sports, livelong health & fitness, wellness, and performance.
+When he isn't creating positive change for people, the planet and profit, Thomas swims, bikes, runs to pursue his other passions for endurance sports, livelong health & fitness, wellness, and peak performance.